rcbat73/carousel-v0/README.md

 - It's used a component structure and a BEM naming convention, for folders and files.
 - Each component has its folder with 3 files, scss, html and js files.
-That way it can be found in an easier way and be reused, shared, modified, used with any other javascript library a framework in the future if it's decided.
+That way it can be found in an easier way and be reused, shared, modified, even used with any other javascript library or framework in the future, if it's decided.
 - As a multi page application or project, several html pages can be created.
-In the sample they are in the root of the "src" folder, but it can be placed inside a folder.
+In this sample project, they are in the root of the "src" folder, but it can be placed inside a folder.
-- All components and pages html files can have tags with component's names.
+- All components and html pages files can have tags with component's names.
 They can be nested or not,
   Ex:
   ```
     <carousel__slider></carousel__slider>